 When I am not in school I like cooking, gardening, travelling, reading and jigsaw puzzles.
 I worked for many years for the HSBC Bank before having children.
 I was appointed Clerk to Governors in July 1999 and Senior Clerk in June 2002.
 For many years I was an active member of FCBS.

 I have lived in Hatton Fields for the last 16 years with my partner and two children, Jordan and Jack.
-Jordan is studying at the University of the Arts in London and Jack is at John Port School after completing all of his primary education at Church Broughton.
+Jordan has recently graduated from the University of the Arts in London and Jack is at John Port School after completing all of his primary education at Church Broughton.

 Personally, I lived for 8 years in Fort Collins, Colorado U.S.A. working in the computer department of the local hospital.
 On my return to the UK I worked at Hays Distribution coordinating the Rollout contracts for Homebase.
 I left when I had Jack and returned to work in 2010 as a midday supervisor at Church Broughton this led to a career change in 2012 when I trained as a teaching assistant.
 This is a role I completely love and put all my efforts into.